 This year the Didde Center has a new FOCUS team.
 The missionaries are leading bible studies and are available to meet with students one on one.
 Each year students can also attend a national conference and this year the students will be attending the SEEK conference in San Antonio, Texas.
 For more information about FOCUS visit their website.
 To get involved with FOCUS at the Didde Center contact us

-When I was ten, I wanted to be an astronaut president.
+His story: When I was ten, I wanted to be an astronaut president.
 Today my dreams are much bigger–I want to spread the gospel of God!
 But I’m getting ahead of myself.
 After the astronaut thing didn’t pan out, I went from being a cradle Catholic to a distracted and disillusioned college student.
 In the summer of 2013, I was a missionary at a summer camp called Covecrest, but those missionary seeds were quickly choked out by the anxieties and selfishness of the modern world.
 I knew that Jesus was real, but I was torn between His call to greatness and the daily grip of mediocrity and pride.
 In the fall of my senior year, I met a team of FOCUS missionaries.
 Their personal virtue, zeal for the Gospel, and selfless love touched my heart in a radical way, and I remembered what it felt like when I’d first fallen in love with Jesus.
 God had built me a car and filled it up with fuel, but I’d been sitting in the parking lot–the missionaries finally turned the key.
 The missionary zeal planted in my heart by Christ finally moved from emotion to action.
 Now I want nothing more than to set fire to young people’s hearts in the same way.